Dr Stephen Kengyelics

 Profile

-Stephen has participated in a number of national and international collaborations in the field of X-ray imaging.
+I have participated in a number of national and international collaborations in the field of X-ray imaging.

-In 2005-8 he was a member of a multi-disciplinary team evaluating the potential of a high speed flat-panel X-ray detector system in clinical practice in Leeds General Infirmary and working in partnership with Phillips Medical Systems, Best, Netherlands.
+In 2005-8 I was a member of a multi-disciplinary team evaluating the potential of a high speed flat-panel X-ray detector system in clinical practice in Leeds General Infirmary and working in partnership with Phillips Medical Systems, Best, Netherlands.

-In 2002-4 he was part of a muli-national team of scientists assessing the performance of a new generation of X-ray detectors (P4800 Indirect CsI:Tl X-ray detector, Trixell) and worked with members of Philips Medical Systems and Trixell, both in the Netherlands and France.
+In 2002-4 I was part of a muli-national team of scientists assessing the performance of a new generation of X-ray detectors (P4800 Indirect CsI:Tl X-ray detector, Trixell) and worked with members of Philips Medical Systems and Trixell, both in the Netherlands and France.

 Research interests